 The most impressive known ice cave in the world is Eisriesenwelt – a giant cave not too far from Salzburg.
 Total length of this cave exceeds 42 kilometres and the first kilometre at its entrance is covered with huge amount of ice which forms beautiful formations.

 Map of the site

 If you see this after your page is loaded completely, leafletJS files are missing.

 Tennengebirge and ice caves

-Air contains some water vapour – and if the air freezes, vapour turns into ice, forming snow or ice.
-Thus – if the cave is colder than the outside and if it is large (thus having huge amount of air flowing in and out from it), at its entrance is deposited ice and snow.
+Air contains some water vapor – and if the air freezes, the vapor turns into ice, forming snow or ice.
+Thus – if the cave is colder than the outside and if it is large (thus having a huge amount of air flowing in and out from it), at its entrance is deposited ice and snow.
 Such caves are called – dynamic ice caves.

 The largest ice cave in the world